 ARTICLE 5.
-FORCE MAJEURE This Article 5 is the sole and exclusive excuse of performance permitted under this Agreement and all other excuses at law or in equity are WAIVED to the extent permitted by law.
-Except with respect to payment obligations, in the event either Party is rendered unable, wholly or in part, by Force Majeure to carry out its obligations hereunder, it is agreed that upon such Party's giving notice and full particulars of such Force Majeure to the other Party as soon as reasonably possible (such notice to be confirmed in writing), the obligations of the Party giving such notice, to the extent they are affected by such event, shall be suspended from the inception and during the continuance of the Force Majeure for a period of up to 60 Days in the aggregate during any 12 Month period, but for no longer period.
-The Party receiving notice of Force Majeure may immediately take such action as it deems necessary at its expense for the entire 60 Day period or any part thereof.
-The Parties expressly agree that upon the expiration of the 60 Day period Force Majeure shall no longer apply to the obligations hereunder and both Buyer and Seller shall be obligated to perform.
-The cause of the Force Majeure shall be remedied with all reasonable diligence and dispatch; provided, unless otherwise agreed no provision herein shall require or permit Seller or Buyer to Schedule quantities of Gas (i) in excess of the DCQ, Maximum Daily Delivery Point Quantity or MaxDQ, as applicable, or (ii) at points other than the Delivery Point(s).
+FORCE MAJEURE 5.1 Notice.
+This Article 5 is the sole and exclusive excuse of performance permitted under this Agreement and all other excuses at law or in equity are WAIVED to the extent permitted by law.
+Except with respect to payment obligations, in the event either Party is rendered unable, wholly or in part, by Force Majeure to carry out its obligations hereunder, it is agreed that upon such Party's giving prompt notice by telephone or facsimile, followed by timely written notice with full particulars of such Force Majeure, to the other Party as soon as reasonably possible, the obligations of the Party giving such notice, to the extent they are affected by such event, shall be suspended from the inception and during the continuance of the Force Majeure..
+The cause of the Force Majeure shall be remedied with all reasonable diligence and dispatch; provided, unless otherwise agreed no provision herein shall (a) require or permit Seller or Buyer to Schedule quantities of Gas (i) in excess of the DCQ, Maximum Daily Delivery Point Quantity or MaxDQ, as applicable, or (ii) at points other than the Delivery Point(s); (b) require the Parties to find alternate sources of Gas supply or make up any quantity of Gas they would otherwise have been obligated to sell or purchase during any period Force Majeure was validly claimed; (c) require the settlement of strikes, lockouts or other industrial disturbances except at the sole discretion of the Party having the difficulty; or (d) extend the term of any Transaction.

+5.2.
+Pro-Rata Receipt and Delivery. (a) If Force Majeure partially restrains Seller from delivering and selling Gas to Buyer pursuant to any Transaction entered into hereunder, Seller shall continue to deliver and sell Gas to Buyer and all other buyers pursuant to other firm sales and delivery obligations then binding Seller and using the same Upstream Pipeline, pro rata having regard for the daily delivery obligation then owed Buyer and each such other buyer without regard to the price paid by any buyer to Seller; and (b) If Force Majeure partially restrains Buyer from receiving and purchasing Gas from Seller pursuant to any Transaction entered into hereunder, Buyer shall continue to receive and purchase Gas from Seller and all other sellers pursuant to other firm purchase and receipt obligations then binding Buyer and using the same Downstream Pipeline, pro rata having regard for the daily receipt obligation then owed Seller and each such other seller without regard to the price paid by Buyer to any seller.

 ARTICLE 6.
 TAXES 6.1.
 Allocation of and Indemnity for Taxes.
-The Contract Price includes full reimbursement for, and Seller is liable for and shall pay, or cause to be paid, or reimburse Buyer if Buyer has paid, all Taxes applicable to the Gas sold upstream of the Delivery Point(s).
+The Contract Price includes full reimbursement for, and Seller is liable for and shall pay, or cause to be paid, or reimburse Buyer if Buyer has paid, all Taxes applicable to the Gas upstream of the Delivery Point(s).
 In the event Buyer is required to remit such Tax, the amount thereof shall be deducted from any sums becoming due to Seller hereunder.
 Seller shall indemnify, defend and hold harmless Buyer from any Claims for such Taxes.
-The Contract Price does not include reimbursement for, and Buyer is liable for and shall pay, cause to be paid, or reimburse Seller if Seller has paid, all Taxes applicable to the Gas sold downstream of or at the Delivery Point(s), including any Taxes imposed or collected by a taxing authority with jurisdiction over Buyer.
+The Contract Price does not include reimbursement for, and Buyer is liable for and shall pay, cause to be paid, or reimburse Seller if Seller has paid, all Taxes applicable to the Gas downstream of or at the Delivery Point(s), including any Taxes imposed or collected by a taxing authority with jurisdiction over Buyer.
 Buyer shall indemnify, defend and hold harmless Seller from any Claims for such Taxes.